Wesleyan-Media-Project/ad_tone/README.md

 ![Diagram showing the process by which ad tone constructed is gotten](ad_tone_chart.png)

-This repo contains 8 R scripts, three that deal with ad tone constructed and five that deal with ad tone mention-based.
+This repo contains eight R scripts, three that deal with ad tone constructed and five that deal with ad tone mention-based.
 Of the five scripts related to ad tone mention-based, three are in one folder called "ad_tone_mentionbased" and another two are in another folder called "ad_tone_mentionbased_2022".
 All of the files in "ad_tone_constructed" do equivalent things to each other, they just do so for different data, and the same is true for all of the ad tone mention-based files.

 ## 2. Data